prestonharberts/bib/Bible/nah2.md

 > But no one turns back.
 ###### 9
 > Her conquerors cry out:
->  “ Plunder the silver!
+> “Plunder the silver!
 Plunder the gold!”
 > There is no end to the treasure;
 > Riches of every kind of precious thing.
 ###### 10